zuri-training/team-93_anime-lib/README.md

 Animations can greatly improve an interface's UX, but it's important to follow some guidelines to not overdo it and deteriorate the user experience on your web-things.
 Following the following rules should provide a good start.
 You should avoid animating an element just for the sake of it.
 Don't animate large elements
-Animating the '<html>' or '<body>' tags is possible, but you should avoid it You should avoid endless animations.
+Animating the '&lt;html&gt;' or '&lt;body&gt;' tags is possible, but you should avoid it You should avoid endless animations.
 It will just distract your users and might annoy a good slice of them